h2oai/sparkling-water/README.rst

    - Select the Project that you want to file the issue under.
 For example, if this is an open source public bug, you should file it under **SW (SW)**.
    - Specify the Issue Type.
 For example, if you believe you've found a bug, then select **Bug**, or if you want to request a new feature, then select **New Feature**.
-   - Provide a short but concise summar about the issue.
+   - Provide a short but concise summary about the issue.
 The summary will be shown when engineers organize, filter, and search for Jira tickets.
    - Specify the urgency of the issue using the Priority dropdown menu.
    - If there is a due date specify it with the Due Date.
    - The Components drop down refers to the API or language that the issue relates to.
 (See the drop down menu for available options.)